rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

    - **Encrypt Sensitive Files:** Use Ansible Vault to encrypt sensitive information within playbooks and variable files.
    - **Limit Privilege Use:** Avoid running Ansible as a root user unless absolutely necessary.
 Use `sudo` for specific tasks that require elevated privileges.

-### **SIEM Monitoring Suggestions:**
-   - **Monitor File Changes:** Set up SIEM rules to alert on changes to critical playbooks or configuration files.
-   - **Unauthorized Access Alerts:** Trigger alerts for unauthorized access attempts or privilege escalation activities related to Ansible files.
-   - **Anomaly Detection:** Use SIEM to detect unusual patterns in playbook execution, such as playbooks being run at odd hours or by unexpected users.

-By ensuring that file permissions are correctly set and monitored, you can significantly reduce the risk of these kinds of exploits.

 Yes, SSH keys and various tasks can be maliciously inserted into a playbook to exploit a system.
 If an attacker gains access to your Ansible environment and can modify playbooks, they could add tasks to perform unauthorized actions such as installing SSH keys for persistent access, modifying system configurations, or exfiltrating data.